TinyExplosions/fh-request-timer/README.md

 ========================

-A simple request timer middleware for express apps that logs request time to the Red Hat Mobile Application Platform, as well as adding an `x-fh-timer` header to each response.
+A simple request timer middleware for express apps that logs request time to the Red Hat Mobile Application Platform, as well as adding an optional `x-fh-timer` header to each response.

 Implementation